AnthonyRChao/flask-mega-tutorial-2024/microblog/notes/chapter_4.md

     def __repr__(self):
         return '<Post {}>'.format(self.body)
 ```
+- Why do we index on the `timestamp` field?
+  - It may be useful to index on the `timestamp` field in case we want to efficiently retrieve posts in chronological order.
 - What are these new `User.posts` and `Post.author` fields for?
+> The User class has a new posts field, that is initialized with so.relationship().
+This is not an actual database field, but a high-level view of the relationship between users and posts, and for that reason it isn't in the database diagram.
+Likewise, the Post class has an author field that is also initialized as a relationship.
+These two attributes allow the application to access the connected user and post entries.
+- What is the difference between `so.Mapped` and `so.WriteOnlyMapped`?
+  - ...

 **Playing with the Database**